Canada in Bloom: Stunning Flower Photography From Across the Country

 A sea of yellow

-With this striking photograph, Jessica Arnold of McBride, B.C., gives summer’s most misunderstood plant its due.
+With this pretty picture, Jessica Arnold of McBride, B.C., gives summer’s most misunderstood flower its due.
 “Dandelions might not be everyone’s favourite,” she says.
 “Some might even see them as a nuisance, but my grandpa has taught me that they are the best for bees, who get their winter store from dandelions.”

 Photographer Aiden Mahoney of Stephenville, Newfoundland, snapped this picture in his backyard.
 Summer comes slowly to western Newfoundland—enjoy these beauties while they last!

 Photographer Rena Nixon of New Minas, Nova Scotia, used depth of field to stunning effect to capture this cherry tree in bloom.
 Great job, Rena!